 But he’s not entirely without his struggles.
-Car rides give him severe anxiety—and for that, Robyn treats him with CBD pet products, as well.
+Car rides give him serious anxiety—and for that Robyn treats him with CBD pet products, as well.

 What Are Signs of Separation Anxiety?

-A dog’s anxiety can manifest in several ways, although some behavioral traits are more common than others.
-Some of the telltale signs of a dog in the throes of despair due to not being with its owner include:
+Separation anxiety in dogs can manifest in a number of ways, although there are some behavioral traits more common than others.
+Some of the telltale signs of a dog in the throes of despair due to not being with their owner include:

 - Hyper greetings, excessive salivation, panting, or drooling when the owner returns home

-Of course, every dog is unique, so the response to being left alone varies from pup to pup.
-For instance, Robyn figured out that when she left her dogs at home, Scout resorted to destructive chewing, attacking mostly pillows and the couch.
-Chipper became a howler, releasing one plaintive bark for every ten seconds Robyn was gone until she returned home.
+Of course, every dog is unique, so how it will respond to being left alone really varies from pup to pup.
+For instance, Robyn figured out that when she left her dogs at home, Scout became a chewer (attacking mostly pillows and the couch) and Chipper became a howler (releasing one plaintive bark for every ten seconds Robyn was gone until she returned home).

-“This concerned me because if I were gone for one hour, he’d bark for one hour.
-If I were gone for five hours, he’d bark for five hours.
+“This concerned me because if I was gone for one hour, he’d bark for one hour.
+If I was gone for five hours, he’d bark for five hours.
 Hearing the little raspy hoarseness in his voice after I came home and for the next day let me know I absolutely had to find some relief for him.”

 How To Help Your Dog Overcome Stress

 Here’s the good news: there’s an answer for separation anxiety.
 And some more good news?
-There’s more than one way to treat this anxiety disorder!
-The hardest part is just figuring out what trick works best for your pup.
+There’s more than one way to treat it!
+Really, the hardest part is just figuring out what trick works best for your pup.

-As you experiment by trial-and-error to find what ways work best to calm your dog, it’s important to remain patient with your furry family and not punish them if what you’re trying isn’t working.
-Take comfort in knowing that there are other answers to keep your dog calm while you’re away.
-If you are still learning how to keep stress under control for yourself, knowing your pup is okay while at home alone helps.
+As you experiment with trial-and-error to find what ways work best to calm your dog, it’s important to remember to be patient with your furry family and not punish them if what you’re trying isn’t working.

-If training proves unhelpful, don’t fret!
+If training proves unhelpful, don’t despair!
 There are other treatment options out there that can help.
-Remember, it’s never a bad idea to consult your dog’s veterinarian before trying something new.
+Remember, it’s never a bad idea to consult with your dog’s veterinarian before giving them something new.

 How CBD Can Help With Separation Anxiety

-CBD is a naturally occurring molecule beloved by humans and pet owners alike for its many uses—improving a host of maladies including, but not limited to, mobility, appetite, and mood.
+CBD is a naturally occurring molecule that is beloved by humans and pet owners alike for its many uses—improving a host of maladies including, but not limited to, mobility, appetite,and mood.

 Studies show that CBD can have a positive impact on separation anxiety because of the way in which it influences brain chemistry.
 By inducing synaptic plasticity (which controls the brain’s learning and memory functions) and facilitating neurogenesis (the creation of new neurons), CBD can have an anxiolytic effect on a patient—helping them overcome feelings of anxiety, fear, dread, and uneasiness.

-In addition to CBD, there are also anti-anxiety medications meant to help an anxious dog.
-Such medications have a similar neurological approach to treating symptoms of separation anxiety.
+In addition to CBD, there are also medications for dogs that have a similar neurological approach to treating symptoms of separation anxiety.
 However, those most often require prescriptions from a doctor and can have side effects (which is why Robyn opted not to try them—preferring natural relief from CBD instead).

 “The longevity of my dogs’ lives is my very first priority,” she says, “and I hated the idea of medicating them and giving their livers more work to do.”

-“It seems like with all three of our pups, it takes around 30 to 45 minutes [for the CBD] to kick in,” she says.
+“It seems like with all three of our pups it takes around 30 to 45 minutes [for the CBD] to kick in,” she says.
 “Then they become relaxed and happy.”
-In short, it wouldn’t hurt to let your pet try some CBD pet products that may ease their anxiety.

 Separation anxiety isn’t fun to deal with, but it’s understandable.
 At its most basic level, it’s a testimony of love—its severity determined by the intensity of one’s affection for the thing or person they are missing.